elricstorm/rails-for-windows/README.md

 intervention.
 Boxstarter enhances Chocolatey's functionality and provides an environment that is optimized for installing a complete environment on a fresh OS install as well as some other specific scenarios.

+For an example boxstarter web script, see the rails4stack.ps1 script located on the PowerShell directory.

 #### *[Rails Examples and Tutorials] (http://railsapps.github.io/)*